 Your essential guide to managing the changes to FRS 102

-You can also watch our FRS 102: Beyond compliance webinar to gain practical, expert-led insight into the changes and what they mean for your organisation.
+Watch our FRS 102: Beyond compliance webinar to gain practical, expert-led insight into the changes and what they mean for your organisation.

 Key contacts

+We’re here to help our clients throughout this transition.
+If you or your finance team have any queries, require further information or need support with the transition, please get in touch with a member of our audit or accounts team who would be happy to help.
 We have offices throughout London, Kent and Sussex with people from across all of our service delivery teams.
 Where ever you are located, our experts will be able to help provide the services you need to achieve your goals and objectives.
 Don't forget to subscribe to our newsletter below to stay up to date with all of our latest news and insights.
 You can also follow us on social media using the links below.

 Changes to your accounts: FRS 102 and the impact on businesses